top of page

 When to See a Doctor

-Shortness of Breath:Â If you have trouble breathing, even when doing simple activities like walking or going up stairs, you shouldn't ignore it.
-Shortness of breath can indicate a serious health issue, such as heart problems, lung diseases, or infections, so it's important to see a doctor quickly to find out the cause and get the right treatment.
+• Shortness of Breath: If you have trouble breathing, even while doing simple things like walking or climbing stairs, do not ignore it.
+Shortness of breath could be a sign of a serious health problem, like heart issues, lung disease, or an infection.
+It is important to see a doctor soon to find out what is causing it and get the right treatment.

 Conclusion